ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.6.11 =
+* Tweak - Apply reverse teams setting to scoreboard.
+* Tweak - Apply reverse teams setting to event blocks.
+* Tweak - Add zero before days in countdown when there are less than 10 days to go.
+* Fix - Venue address not setting correctly.
+* Fix - RTL language support for first column in tables.
+* Fix - PHP warnings for various static functions.
+* Fix - Custom post types displaying blank screen in admin when Gutenberg is active.

 = 2.6.10 =
 * Tweak - Apply reverse teams settings to logos.